-Dominique Moran, Reader in Carceral Geography in the School of Geography, Earth and Environmental Sciences [GEES] at the University of Birmingham, UK.
+Dominique Moran, Professor in Carceral Geography in the School of Geography, Earth and Environmental Sciences [GEES] at the University of Birmingham, UK.

 Within the Carceral Geography Lab, Dominique is working on a range of research projects concerned with carceral spaces and carcerality.

 Her monograph, Carceral Geography: Spaces and Practices of Incarceration was published by Ashgate in 2015, following Carceral Spaces: Mobility and Agency in Imprisonment and Migrant Detention (co-edited with Nick Gill and Deirdre Conlon), and followed by Historical Geography of Prisons: Unlocking the Usable Carceral Past (Routledge 2015) co-edited with Karen Morin.
-She will shortly publish Carceral Spatiality: Dialogues between Geography and Criminology, co-edited by Anna Schliehe, with Palgrave (2017).
+She has recently published Carceral Spatiality: Dialogues between Geography and Criminology, co-edited by Anna Schliehe, with Palgrave (2017).
 A further edited collection, the Palgrave Handbook of Prison and the Family, co-edited with Marie Hutton, is in press.